Progressive Conservative Party of Newfoundland and Labrador: Marshall era (2014)

 On 2 September 2014, Marshall and Finance Minister Charlene Johnson held a news conference with multiple union leaders to announce that they had negotiated a deal to reform pension plans for the majority of public sector employees.
 The government had spoken of the need to reform pension plans for years.
-As of 31 March 2014, the pension liabilities and other post-retirement benefits made up 74 percent of Newfoundland and Labrador's $9.8 billion net debt.
+As of 31 March 2014, the pension liabilities and other post-retirement benefits made up 74% of Newfoundland and Labrador's $9.8 billion net debt.
 Reforms to the plan included increased contributions by employers and government beginning 1 January 2015, over five years the retirement age will increase to 58 and employees will need to 10 years of service to qualify for a pension rather than five years.
 The unions and government will jointly manage the fund with the creation of a new corporation and it is expected the plans will be fully funded within 30 years.

 While polling showed a significant increase in government satisfaction and high approval ratings for Marshall, the Progressive Conservative Party was unable to regain the support it had lost during Dunderdale's tenure as premier.
-A CRA poll conducted throughout August 2014, showed that 62 percent of those polled were satisfied with the government's performance under Marshall.
+A CRA poll conducted throughout August 2014, showed that 62% of those polled were satisfied with the government's performance under Marshall.
 This number was consistent with other polls conducted by CRA during Marshall's time as premier.
-An Angus Reid Global poll ranking the popularity of Canadian premiers placed Marshall as the third most popular premier in the country, with a 59 percent approval rating.
-CRA placed support for the PC Party at 33 percent in February 2014—a four-point increase since November 2013—but support fell over the next two quarters.
-The party's support fell to 29 percent in May and fell again to 26 percent in August.
+An Angus Reid Global poll ranking the popularity of Canadian premiers placed Marshall as the third most popular premier in the country, with a 59% approval rating.
+CRA placed support for the PC Party at 33% in February 2014—a four-point increase since November 2013—but support fell over the next two quarters.
+The party's support fell to 29% in May and fell again to 26% in August.